darcyjamieson/DataScienceCourse3_wk4_project/README.md

 ### Summary of folder
 This folder contains the following for week4 project sumbission to Coursera course Getting and Cleaning Data:
-* a tidy data set (AveActivityMeas.csv) with the average of each variable for each activity and each subject.
+* a tidy data set (AveActivityMeas.txt) with the average of each variable for each activity and each subject.
 * a script (run_analysis.R) for performing the analysis including downloading, transforming and creating the tidy dataset.
 * A code book (CodeBook.md) that describes the variables, the data and any transformations or work that was performed to clean up the data.

-### Script details
+### Script summary
-Furthed details about how all of the scripts work can be found below:
+Only one script is used for this analysis.

+The script requires the R package "dplyr".

+The raw data must already be downloaded and unzipped into the "UCI HAR Dataset" subfolder in the working directory.

+Sourcing the script (run_analysis.R) in R, will
+* check that the raw data is in the folder "UCI HAR Dataset",
-Only one script used for this analysis, by sourcing the script (run_analysis.R) in R, it will download the raw data, perform the detailed transformations defined in the CodeBook and output a tidy dataset file (AveActivityMeas.csv) in the working directory.
+* perform the detailed transformations defined in the CodeBook and
+* output a tidy dataset file (AveActivityMeasOutput.txt) in the working directory.
+This will have the same data as can be found in the provided text file for comparison (AveActivityMeas.txt).

 ### Notes: